fstark/macflim/README.md

 Specify the duration of the flim.
 See ``--from`` for time format.
 The default duration is 5 minutes.
 [Due to incompetent coding](https://github.com/fstark/macflim/issues/5), encoding movies that last longer than 10-15m is in general a bad idea.

+### --poster **time**

+Specifies the timestamp from which to generate the 128x86 poster for display in the library.
+By default, the image from the third of the active duration will be extracted (note: this will product black images if duration is longer than flim).

 ### --bars **boolean**

 The Mac screen ratio is 3/2, but move movies out there are 4/3, 16/9 or something else.
 By default, flimmaker adds black borders around the border of the flim (because it keeps more of the original image and the black bars are less data to encode).
 Using ``--bars false`` instead crops the image for a nicer "fullscreen" effect.
 Note that, if there are already black bars in the input video, using the 'Z' filter (Zoom) described later can help.